Lawyers Discuss Workers Comp for Smoke Inhalation

 However, corrosive lung injury due to smoke inhalation may take hours, days or months.
 This can make “proving” that your lung disorder was caused by the smoke inhalation at work very difficult.
 Many workers compensation insurers, in an effort to save money may deny paying workers comp claims for lung injuries due to smoke inhalation.

-They may claim that the COPD or other lung condition is due to other factors, such as smoking, heredity or exposure to toxins somewhere other than the workplace.
+They may claim that the COPD or other lung condition is due to other factors, such as smoking, heredity, exposure to toxins somewhere other than the workplace – or even blame it on preexisting medical conditions.

 Symptoms of lung injury or disease in the upper respiratory caused by smoke inhalation include hoarseness, blistering, and upper airway mucosal lesions.
 However, injury in the lower respiratory tract may be harder to diagnose, and may include symptoms such as wheezing, coughing, rhonchi, fatigue, and difficulty or labored breathing (“dyspnea”).
 Doctors may need to use more specialized tests to diagnose chronic or long-term damage from smoke in halation, including: radiography, arterial blood gases, ECG, serial cardiac enzymes, direct laryngoscopy or fiber-optic bronchoscopy.